djc/runa/doc/hacking.rst

 Hacking the compiler
 ********************

-I think the code is fairly readable, but then I wrote most of it.
-Here are some pointers if you want to take a look around.
+Here are some pointers if you want to read some source code.
 The compiler driver is in ``runac/__main__.py``: it's a small script implementing a few useful commands.
 The code actually driving the compiler is in ``runac/__init__.py``.
 Here you can see the lexer, parser, transformation passes, codegen, and compilation of LLVM IR to machine code being done.
 The general structure is like this:

 1. Parser phase (includes lexing and parsing), in ``runac/parser.py``
 2. AST to CFG transformation phase, in ``runac/blocks.py``